Tautological classes with twisted coefficients: Low genus calculations

 The group $R^k(M_4,\VV_{\langle 0 \rangle})$ is spanned by $\kappa_1^k$.
 The group $R^2(M_4,\VV_{\langle 111\rangle})$ is spanned by the Gross--Schoen cycle, and $R^3(M_4,\VV_{\langle 111\rangle})$ by the product of $\kappa_1$ and the Gross--Schoen cycle.
 The group $R^2(M_4,\VV_{\langle 11\rangle})$ is spanned by the Faber--Pandharipande cycle.
 Finally, $R^4(M_4,\VV_{\langle 2211\rangle})$ is spanned by the cross product of two Gross--Schoen cycles; that is, the projection of $\Delta_{123}\Delta_{456}$ into the summand $\CH^4(M_4,\VV_{\langle 2,2,1,1\rangle}) \otimes \sigma_{4,2}$ gives a generator. \end{enumerate} In all cases, Poincar\'e duality holds, in the sense that

 is a perfect pairing.

 \end{thm}

 The proof of this theorem occupies the rest of this section.
-In all genera, the strategy of the proof will be the same.
-Using Corollary \ref{irrelevantgenerators} and Theorem \ref{fzconstraint} we get a finite list of generators for the twisted commutative algebra $R_g''$.
-Thus we have reduced to finding the complete set of relations between these generators.
-We obtain relations between the generators from the FZ relations.
+In all genera, the strategy of the proof will be the same: \begin{itemize} \item Using Corollary \ref{irrelevantgenerators} and Theorem \ref{fzconstraint} we get a finite list of generators for the twisted commutative algebra $R_g''$.
+Thus we have reduced the problem to finding the complete set of relations between these generators. \item We use the FZ relations to obtain relations between the generators.
 Since we are working in the twisted commutative algebra $R_g''$, it is enough to consider the FZ relations modulo the equivalence relation $\equiv$, which often dramatically simplifies the relations.
-Finally, to show that our list of relations obtained from FZ is the complete set of relations, we need to show that the products of generators that we claim are nonzero are indeed nonzero; for this, it is enough to compute their pairing into the top degree of the tautological ring and check that the result is nonzero.
+In this way we find that all but a finite list of twisted tautological classes are zero, and we are done if we can prove nonvanishing of each of these. \item Using Nazarov's Theorem \ref{nazarov} and our Theorem \ref{decompositionwelldefined}, we can represent each of the remaining potentially nonzero twisted tautological classes by an {explicit} class in $R^\bullet(C_g^n)$, so that we reduce the problem to proving that a finite number of tautological classes (without twisted coefficients) in $C_g^n$ are nonzero.
+This is now done by a standard argument: we multiply with some other class in complementary degree to land in the top degree part of the tautological ring, and then push down to get an element in the top degree of the tautological ring of $M_g$, whose structure we understand completely. \end{itemize}